seanzhangkx8/ConvoKit/doc/source/supreme.rst

 Citation and other versions
 ^^^^^^^^^^^^^

-This corpus extends a `smaller dataset <https://confluence.cornell.edu/display/llresearch/Supreme+Court+Dialogs+Corpus>`_ of oral arguments that we previously released together with `Echoes of power: Language effects and power differences in social interaction <https://www.cs.cornell.edu/~cristian/Echoes_of_power.html>`_.
+This corpus extends a `smaller dataset <https://confluence.cornell.edu/display/llresearch/Supreme+Court+Dialogs+Corpus>`_ of oral arguments that we previously released together with `Echoes of power\: Language effects and power differences in social interaction <https://www.cs.cornell.edu/~cristian/Echoes_of_power.html>`_.
 Cristian Danescu-Niculescu-Mizil, Bo Pang, Lillian Lee and Jon Kleinberg.
 WWW 2012.
 Please cite the Echoes of Powers paper if you use either version of the corpus.
 If you use the ConvoKit version 	please additionally cite: `ConvoKit\: A Toolkit for the Analysis of Conversations <https://www.cs.cornell.edu/~cristian/ConvoKit_Demo_Paper_files/convokit-demo-paper.pdf>`_.
 Jonathan P. Chang, Caleb Chiam, Liye Fu, Andrew Wang, Justine Zhang, Cristian Danescu-Niculescu-Mizil.
 Proceedings of SIGDIAL.
 2020.

 Contact